dguenther/rustchip/README.md

 After that, run `./configure` in the repository root to pull rust-sfml, build it, and move it into the `lib/` directory.

-Finally, run `rustc main.rs` to build the emulator.
+Finally, run `rustc -L lib main.rs` to build the emulator.

 Testing
 -------

-After running `./configure`, run `rustc --test test.rs` followed by `./test` to run the test library.
+After running `./configure`, run `rustc -L lib --test test.rs` followed by `./test` to run the test library.

 Running
 -------